MultiSafepay/docs/content/payments/methods/banks/ideal/_index.md

 - You can specify whether the same QR code can be used more than once.

-- You can let customers change the amount to pay, e.g. for donations.
+- Customers can change the amount to pay, e.g. for donations.

 For more information, see iDEAL – [Offer iDEAL QR](https://www.ideal.nl/en/businesses/offer-ideal-qr/).